About interprofessional education

 As a student you will work with students from your own and other disciplines to learn with, from, and about each other, developing the knowledge, skills and attitudes required for collaboration and quality of client care/service.

 What students will I study with?

-You will have the opportunity to study and be taught with students in the following areas: Exercise, Sports and Rehabilitation Science, Health Promotion, Health, Safety and Environment, Health Sciences, Human Biology Preclinical, Laboratory Medicine, Molecular Genetics and Biotechnology, Nursing, Nutrition, Occupational Therapy, Oral Health Therapy, Paramedicine, Pharmacy, Physiotherapy, Psychology, Social Work and Speech Pathology
+You will have the opportunity to study and be taught with students in the following areas: Exercise and Sport Science, Health Promotion, Health Promotion and Health and Safety, Health, Safety and Environment, Human Biology Preclinical, Laboratory Medicine, Molecular Genetics & Biotechnology, Medicine, Nursing, Paramedicine, Nutrition and Food Science, Nutrition and Health Promotion, Oral Health Therapy, Pharmacy Physiotherapy Psychology, Social Work, Speech Pathology.

 What are the benefits of Interprofessional Education?